yunimoo/elichika/docs/design/types.md

     - For the time being, we will use the Nullable wrapper for pointer fields that can be `null` and mark them as pointer using the comment
   - For fields that are `Dictionary`, use the `Dictionary generic`.
   - For fields that are `enum`, an enum tag to the enum name is required.
 This currently doesn't do anything but we might want to do enum checking and stuff later, and it just make it easier to keep track of things.

+    - Note that enum sometime are stored as enum, sometime are just stored as `int32_t` in the client.

 - If the type is used with `json`, it must works correctly with Marshal and Unmarshal, and it no information would be lost in doing so.

   - Use a custom marshal / unmarshaler if necessary.